bdesanctis/bamdam/README.md

                     [--minreads MINREADS]

 optional arguments:
   -h, --help                  show this help message and exit --in_tsv IN_TSV [IN_TSV ...]
                               Path to tsv file(s) (required) --in_tsv_list IN_TSV_LIST
                               Path to a text file containing paths to input tsv files, one per line.
-  --out_xml OUT_XML     Path to output xml file name (default: out.xml) --minreads MINREADS   Minimum reads across samples to include taxa (default: 100) --maxdamage MAXDAMAGE
+  --out_xml OUT_XML           Path to output xml file name (default: out.xml) --minreads MINREADS         Minimum reads across samples to include taxa (default: 100) --aggregate_to AGGREGATE_TO The deepest internal taxonomic level to show in the krona plots.
+Will aggregate if this level is deeper than the taxonomic level the input tsv goes up to.    (default: kingdom)
+  --maxdamage MAXDAMAGE
                               Force a maximum value for the 5' C-to-T damage color scale.
 If not provided, the maximum value is determined from the data, with a minimum threshold of 0.3. (not recommended by default)
 ```

+Since you probably shrunk your bam files to only contain reads up to some taxonomic level (e.g. family) with bamdam shrink, but it can be nice to group taxa by deeper groups for visualization purposes, bamdam krona will aggregate information back up the taxonomy.
+This means that, if you ran bamdam compute with --upto family and then bamdam krona with --aggregate_to kingdom (the default behavior), you will see information for all the in-between taxonomic levels (e.g. order, class, phylum) in your Krona plots, which has been obtained by summing reads and taking read-weighted averages of damage, duplicity, etc.

  [See an example output here](https://bdesanctis.github.io/bamdam/example/microbe_krona.html)  (make sure to click "Color by Damage" on the left).